TristanCacqueray/tristancacqueray.github.io/content/blog/from-ivy-to-vertico.md

 ### Vertico Directory

-When completing file paths, Ivy removes the current directory name when pressing DEL.
+When completing file paths, Ivy removes the current directory name when pressing <kbd>DEL</kbd>.
 That is, instead of peeling the last letter, it goes straight to the logical parent entry, which is what I want most of the time.
 This can be implemented using `vertico-directory`:

 ```scheme